How to Calculate Full Truckload Freight Shipping Costs

 Distance

 The farther your freight has to travel, the more it will cost.
-Since you’re charged per mile rate for most FTL and some LTL shipments, this seems obvious.
+Since you’re charged a per mile rate for most FTL shipments, this seems obvious.

 However, brokers and carriers tend to break down hauls by average length.